Prince Frederick of Schleswig-Holstein-Sonderburg-Augustenburg: Marriage and issue

 After Henriette's death, Frederick married morganatically on 3 November 1864, at Paris, Mary Esther Lee (3 October 1837 - 4 July 1914), the third daughter of David Lee, a New York merchant.
-They were childless.
+It was reported that during their extended honeymoon, Friedrich was so taken by his second wife that he left her his entire fortune, only to pass away soon afterward, variously on 2 or 5 July 1865 in Beirut.
+His body was brought back to Krusendorf in Schleswig for inhumation in the family vault.
+The two were childless.
 Eight years after the death of her first husband, the Princess married Count Alfred von Waldersee, a General who was later created Field Marshal.